We want your hospital stay to be as comfortable, safe, and supportive as possible.

-Clinical Resource Coordinators are available to you and your family to address any concerns about your care after you leave the hospital.
-Just call the hospital operator and ask for Social Services.
-The Coordinators can help with:
+Care managers are available to you and your family to address any concerns about your care after you leave the hospital.
+Just call the hospital operator and ask for social services.
+The care managers can help with:

 - Discharge planning assistance, including for patients who cannot immediately return home